pieterhop/electron-tsadf/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

+## Contact

+If you run into any problems, feel free to contact me: pieterhoppenbrouwers@hotmail.com

 ## License

 This project is licensed under an MIT license